Child Maltreatment: Referral Requirements under CAPTA and IDEA

 CAPTA

 Since 2003, the Child Abuse Prevention and Treatment Act (CAPTA) has required states that receive CAPTA funds to develop provisions and procedures for the referral of a child under the age of three who is involved in a substantiated case of abuse or neglect to Early Intervention Services funded under Part C of IDEA.
-Reauthorization of CAPTA in 2010, 2016 and in 2019 updated the requirements with the addition in 2016 of the following:
+Reauthorization of CAPTA in 2010, 2016, and in 2019 updated the requirements with the addition in 2016 of the following:

-- policies and procedures (including appropriate referrals to child protection service systems and for other appropriate services) to address the needs of infants born and identified as being affected by substance abuse or withdrawal symptoms resulting from prenatal drug exposure, or a Fetal Alcohol Spectrum Disorder,
+- Policies and procedures (including appropriate referrals to child protection service systems and for other appropriate services) to address the needs of infants born and identified as being affected by substance abuse or withdrawal symptoms resulting from prenatal drug exposure, or a Fetal Alcohol Spectrum Disorder,

-- a requirement that health care providers involved in the delivery or care of such infants notify the child protective services system of the occurrence of such condition of such infants;
+- A requirement that health care providers involved in the delivery or care of such infants notify the child protective services system of the occurrence of such condition of such infants;

-- the development of a plan of safe care for the infant born and identified as being affected by substance abuse or withdrawal symptoms, or a Fetal Alcohol Spectrum Disorder to ensure the safety and well-being of such infant following release from the care of healthcare providers, including/addressing the health and substance use disorder treatment needs of the infant and affected family or caregiver; and
+- The development of a plan of safe care for the infant born and identified as being affected by substance abuse or withdrawal symptoms, or a Fetal Alcohol Spectrum Disorder to ensure the safety and well-being of such infant following release from the care of healthcare providers, including/addressing the health and substance use disorder treatment needs of the infant and affected family or caregiver; and

-- the development and implementation by the State of monitoring systems regarding the implementation of such plans to determine whether and in what manner local entities are providing, in accordance with State requirements, referrals to and delivery of appropriate services for the infant and affected family or caregiver.
+- The development and implementation by the State of monitoring systems regarding the implementation of such plans to determine whether and in what manner local entities are providing, in accordance with State requirements, referrals to and delivery of appropriate services for the infant and affected family or caregiver.

 - Additional data reporting requirements related to: